Team-GhostLand/GhostLand7/README.md

 * Auto-jump off
 * Disabled pasue-on-lost-focus
 * Added default multiplayer servers
-* Server-side: Added an MOTD, cleared-out RCON configs, increased the player cap, allowed flight (I don't think anyone's going to cheat - meanwhile, lags might cause false kicked-for-flying errors), enabled Command Blocks, set the default difficulty to hard (in line with older GLs), enabled query, forced gamemode, disabled chat reporting (not that this would change anything with NCR installed)
+* Server-side: Added an MOTD, cleared-out RCON configs, increased the player cap, allowed flight (I don't think anyone's going to cheat - meanwhile, lags might cause false kicked-for-flying errors), enabled Command Blocks, set the default difficulty to hard (in line with older GLs), enabled query, forced gamemode, disabled chat reporting (not that this would change anything with NCR installed), turned the Watchdog from a pitbull to a golden retriever
 * Fabric: added dependency overrides for Zoomify (set YACL version to something that exists), ReplayVC (as part of 7a9, so I no longer remember what I did - but whatever it was, it wasn't enough to let us update SimpleVC), Distant Horizons (forced it to cooperate with Chunky); Nvidium has overriden itself (for... some reason)

 ### Sodium